French energy supplier Engie takes over Mobisol

-Dr. Stefan Weniger (Restrukturierungspartner jwt GmbH & Co.
-KG) says: "I am very pleased that Mobisol and the idea behind it continue to live on with the restructuring".
-And Mobisol administrator Friedemann Schade (BRL BOEGE ROHDE LUEBBEHUESEN) adds: "Apart from the very rapid takeover, it is particularly good that all jobs will be preserved.
+Dr. Stefan Weniger (Restrukturierungspartner) says: 'I am very pleased that Mobisol and the idea behind it continue to live on with the restructuring'.
+And Mobisol administrator Friedemann Schade (BRL BOEGE ROHDE LUEBBEHUESEN) adds: 'Apart from the very rapid takeover, it is particularly good that all jobs will be preserved.
 Dr. Weniger and Schade are long-standing restructuring experts with experiences in the start-up and energy sector.

-Stefan Weniger: "It is very nice that in Engie we have found a truly outstanding partner among many highly professional bidders and that the more than 60 employees in Berlin as well as the more than 500 permanent and 300 freelance employees in Africa have been able to create prospects for them".
-Daniel Fritz emphasizes: "All in all, this is an international sales process in record time, thanks to the constructive cooperation of all parties involved, including the international lenders.
-This ensures that over half a million people will continue to be supplied with electricity independently of the grid."
+'It is very nice that in Engie we have found a truly outstanding partner among many highly professional bidders and that the more than 60 employees in Berlin as well as the more than 500 permanent and 300 freelance employees in Africa have been able to create prospects for them.'
+Dr. Stefan Weniger